dm-borisov/headhunter-pipeline/README.md

 ![image](https://github.com/dm-borisov/headhunter-pipeline/assets/141336932/557ba05a-2212-4b36-b09c-ba4a530e3fa0)

 ## :gear: How it works

-1. Brief description
-3. Schema
-4. Dags explanation and restictions
-5. Explanation of each steps

 It's an ETL process.
 Data is extracted from the Head-Hunter API, transformed by python script and loaded into the `PostgreSQL` database.

 The database schema looks like this (made in [dbdiagram](https://dbdiagram.io/d)):